 GSIT(S) CAPTION Number of Defendants Damages Sought Status 1 HITNY WCB v.
 A.A.A.
 Ambulette Service, Inc. et al. WCB v.
 Any Time Home Care Inc., et al. WCB v.
 New Sans Souci Nursing Home, LLC, et al. 203 \$134,800,000 Judgments have been entered in the first HITNY action against 31 defaulting defendants.
-Motions for default judgment in the second and third actions will be filed in 2015.
+Discovery to commence against the remaining defendants.
+A motion for default judgment has been filed in the second action.
+Answers are due in the third action shortly.
 2 WRWCT WCB v.
 1&3 On Fifth Corp., et al. WCB v.
-208 Braco Food Corp., et al. 375 \$33,800,000 Motions for default judgment against defaulting defendants have been filed and are pending with the Court.
+208 Braco Food Corp., et al. 375 \$33,800,000 Motions for default judgment have been granted and judgments are in the process of being entered against the defaulting defendants.
 3 TRADE WCB v.
-A&L Sheet Metal Fabrications Corp., et al. WCB v.
-Armstrong Brands, Inc., et al. 85 \$17,900,000 Motions for default judgment have been granted and judgments are currently pending entry.
+A&L Sheet Metal Fabrications Corp., et al. 85 \$17,900,000 Motion for default judgment was granted in the first

+WCB v.
+Armstrong Brands, Inc., et al. Trade action and judgments were entered against the defaulting defendants.
+Moti on for default judgment was also granted in the second Trade action and judgments are in the process of being entered against the defaulting defendants.
 4 REAL ESTATE WCB v.
 10 Ellicott Square, et al. WCB v.
-Cavco Services, Inc., et al. 257 \$3,800,000 Motions for default judgment have been filed and are currently pending with the Court.
+Cavco Services, Inc., et al. 257 \$3,800,000 Motion for default judgment has been granted and judgments are in the process of being entered against the defaulting defendants.
 5 RETAIL WCB v.
-524 Cayuga St. Food Stores, Inc., et al. 56 \$4,800,000 Motion for default judgment has been filed and is currently pending with the Court.
+524 Cayuga St. Food Stores, Inc., et al. 56 \$4,800,000 Motion for default judgment has been granted and judgments are in the process of being entered against the defaulting defendants.
 6 NYSCT WCB v.
-Chestnut Hill Cemetery Association, et al. 30 \$2,137,000 The Board has settled with the majority of the defendants.
-The remaining defaulting defendants have been deemed uncollectible.
-Settlement with the remaining answering defendant is pending.
+Chestnut Hill Cemetery Association, et al. 30 \$2,137,000 The Board has settled all of the defendants that it deems viable.
+A motion to discontinue the member action has been filed.
 7 TIWCT WCB v.
-A. Morrison Trucking, Inc. 625 \$68,108,000 Motions for default judgment and consolidation of Ricelli action have been filed and are currently pending with the Court.
+A. Morrison Trucking, Inc. 625 \$68,108,000 Motions for default judgment has been filed and is currently pending with the Court.
+The member action has also has been consolidated with the Riccelli Article 78 matter and venue has been transferred to Onondaga County.
 8 BUILDERS WCB v.
-Battista Construction, Inc., et al. 213 \$11,979,000 Motion for default judgment has been filed and is currently pending with the Court.
+Battista Construction, Inc., et al. 213 \$11,979,000 Motion for default judgment has been granted and judgments are in the process of being entered against the defaulting defendants.
 9 PREFERRED WCB v.
-Advanced Turnkey Systems, Inc. 125 \$9,946,000 Motion for default judgment due to be filed in 2015.
+Advanced Turnkey Systems, Inc. 125 \$9,946,000 Motion for default judgment has been made.
+An order will be submitted to the Court shortly.
+1 HCPSIT WCB v.
+A&T Healthcare, Inc. 70 \$132,500,000 Motion for default judgment has been granted in

-10 HCPSIT WCB v.
-A&T Healthcare, Inc. WCB v.
-Barksdale Management Corp., et al. 70 \$132,500,000 Motions for default judgment due to be filed in 2015.
-11 ELITE WCB v.
-21 st Century Construction Corp., et al. 2322 \$57,634,038 Motion for default judgment due to be filed in 2015.
-12 NYMIT WCB v.
+WCB v.
+Barksdale Management Corp., et al. the first member action and judgments are in the process of being entered against the defaulting defendants.
+A motion for default judgment was recently made in the second member action.
+1 ELITE WCB v.
+21 st Century Construction Corp., et al. 2322 \$57,634,038 Motion for default judgment has been made.
+An order will be submitted to the Court shortly.
+1 2 NYMIT WCB v.
 Ace Canvas & Tent Corp., et al. 14 \$5,406,008.47 All but two remaining defendants have settled.
-Note of Issue to be filed March 31, 2015.
-13 ASR WCB v.
+Note of Issue filed and the WCB is in the process of preparing a summary judgment motion.
+Trial date scheduled.
+1 3 ASR WCB v.
 10473 Enterprises, Inc. WCB v.
 Brian Horn's Auto Repair, Inc., et al. 314 \$3,835,536.00 Motions for default judgment due to be filed in 2015.